Attendance and Punctuality expectations

 - Talk to the child to try to ascertain if there are any problems or worries at the academy, on the journey to or from the academy or at home.

-- Contact the academy as soon as possible- Mrs Hepworth our Attendance Manager can be contacted throughout the academy day on 01302 651035 option 1 or via email - email@example.com She will be happy to help you and your child with any concerns you may have around attendance.
+- Contact the academy as soon as possible-the Attendance Team can be contacted throughout the academy day on 01302 651035 option 1 or via email - email@example.com They will be happy to help you and your child with any concerns you may have around attendance.

 Holidays in Term Time